Belgrade Beer Fest

 Ideation

 Working alone on this project, I started collecting all the notes I made from the discover and define phase.
-Then connect them, distinguish, and focus on possible good ideas that might be incorporated in Microsite.
+Then connect them, distinguish, and focus on possible good ideas that might be incorporated into the Microsite.

-From there, I was able to define crucial problems the user is facing and recognized pains and gains:
+From there, I was able to define crucial problems the user is facing and recognize pains and gains:

 Pains:

-• He spends hour waiting to get in since it is overcrowded
+• He spends han our waiting to get in since it is overcrowded

 • He spends more time in lines waiting for beer.